 IFRS 17 insurance contracts and solvency II

-KPMG Academy offers a valuable all-around webinar on IFRS 17 insurance contracts and Solvency II, in an effort to keep its clients fully informed about the particular IFRS, as well as updated on other related regulatory issues.
-It is expected that the new standard will introduce a comprehensive new accounting model that will provide users of financial information a whole new perspective on the financial statements of the insurers.
-Furthermore, it will herald an end to the lack of comparability in the insurance sector and will increase transparency about the profitability of new and in-force businesses.
-The new standard will also offer users additional insight into the financial health of an insurer.
-It is certain that all insurers will see considerable impact on their reported numbers, one way or another.
-It is important to note that the implementation of the standard will require substantial effort.
+This is a highly recommended training on IFRS 17 insurance contracts and solvency II, which aims to keep professionals, who work in the insurance sector, informed of the particular IFRS and up to date on other related regulatory issues.
+It is expected that the new standard will introduce a comprehensive new accounting model that will give users of financial information a whole new perspective on the financial statements of the insurers.
+Furthermore, it will herald an end to the lack of comparability in the insurance sector, increase the transparency about the profitability of new and in-force businesses and provide users with additional insights into the financial health of an insurer.
+Undoubtedly, all insurers will see impact on their reported numbers, whilst it is estimated that the implementation of the standard, which essentially redefines insurance accounting, will require substantial effort.

 By the end of the webinar, participants will be able to:

-- Demonstrate the impact of the new standard on their profession by being updated on the following:
+3. Demonstrate the impact of the new standard on their profession by being updated on the following

-4. IFRS 17 Insurance contracts: Disclosures, acquisitions and transition
+- IFRS 17 Insurance Contracts: disclosures, acquisitions and transition

-This webinar is essential for the insurance sector’s CEOs, financial controllers, finance managers, finance directors, actuarial professionals, risk managers, accountants and auditors who wish to be informed in regards to the new IFRS standard and legislation.
-It is also beneficial for professionals in the insurance sector, who are involved in the financial statements preparation process and/or the provision of compliance services.
+This seminar is essential for the insurance sector’s CEOs, financial controllers, finance managers, finance directors, actuarial professionals, risk managers, accountants and auditors, who wish to be informed about this new IFRS standard and legislation.
+It is also beneficial for professionals in the insurance sector, who are involved in the financial statements preparation process and / or the provision of compliance services.

 - Overview of the new standard on insurance